ELIXIR-IIB-training/docker-advanced-course/slides/1-3-dockerfiles.md

 * Digest URLs, download
 * Unpack archives (identity, gzip, bzip2 or xz)
 * Does not perform authentication
+* At every build it is re excuted

 # Dockerfile: COPY